SOHAN562001/finance_ai_suite/README.md

 Sohan Ghosh
 M.Sc. in Data Science & Artificial Intelligence University of Calcutta
-📍 Kolkata, India
-LinkedIn

 “Merging data science, AI, and finance to build intelligent decision systems.”

-License
-This project is licensed under the MIT License.
-You may reuse, modify, or extend it with proper attribution.

-Acknowledgements
-LangChain — for modular RAG pipelines

-Hugging Face — for open-source transformer models

-Streamlit — for rapid and interactive UI

-Yahoo Finance & Google News — for open data APIs

-University of Calcutta — for academic support and mentorship

-“Finance AI Suite transforms data into intelligence, and intelligence into insight.”
-— Sohan Ghosh (2025)